Masstronaut/typesafe-ts/src/result/readme.md

 export const result = {
-  ok, // constructs a `Result` with a success value error, // constructs a `Result` with an error of, // constructs a `Result` from a provided function.
-Ok if it returns, Error if it throws. of_async, // constructs a `Result` from an async function.
+  ok, // constructs a `Result` with a success value error, // constructs a `Result` with an error try, // constructs a `Result` from a provided function.
+Ok if it returns, Error if it throws. try_async, // constructs a `Result` from an async function.
 Ok if it resolves, Error if it rejects or throws retry, // executes a Result-returning function multiple times until success or retry limit is reached retry_async, // executes an async Result-returning function multiple times until success or retry limit is reached };